dc44141/dc44141.github.io/README.md

 We are the Glasgow Defcon Chapter, and you are very welcome.

 **Temporary Update: Due to COVID-19 lockdown we will temporarily be streaming events.
-Using twitch.
-This is great because it means the wider community can join in.**
+Using Discord.**

 <!-- We meet on the **first Tuesday** of every month at the Glasgow Caledonian University (GCU) Student's Association building.
 The following map shows which building that is in relation to Cowcaddens Road: